Lynton Health CentreBurvill StreetLynton, EX35 6HATel: 01598 753226

 To do this please visit website www.fitfortravel.nhs.uk.
 Our Patient Services Team will be able to give you a printout of your vaccination history.

-If you require any of the above vaccinations please make an appointment with the practice nursing team.
+If you require any of the above vaccinations please make an appointment with the practice nursing team, allowing a minimum of 8 weeks before travel.
+We will be unable to administer any of the vaccines within 8 weeks of travel.

 For any other vaccinations that are not available on the NHS, including anti-malarial tablets, you will be asked to make other arrangements.
 Many of the larger chemists and supermarkets now offer travel vaccination services, particularly Boots and Lloyds, Pharmacies.